Adrian Piper: Funk Lessons (1980s)

 Between 1982 and 1984, Piper staged a series of events advertised as Funk Lessons, which invited participants to learn about the dance styles, culture, and history of funk music.
 Piper located the roots of funk in African tribal music and saw it as integral to the growing presence of black cultural figures in America and the ongoing struggle for equal rights.
 By exposing diverse audiences to the music of African American counterculture, Piper sought to create a dialogue about the cultural value of dance music and the politics of race and identity.

 Each "lesson" was advertised on postcards that specifically avoided labeling the event as a work of participatory art.
 Piper began the lessons by playing samples of music and instructing participants in specific dance moves, while gradually introducing anecdotes of black history and culture into her presentation.
 Piper acted as a facilitator to discussions that, at times, grew heated as participants strayed from the academic format to engage in active discussion.
 By engaging audiences in active participation, Piper saw herself as creating an early work of relational aesthetics or what might be described as social practice.
 As documented in a video by Sam Samore, the experience transcended academic didacticism in favor of social exchange; Piper's mantra for the work was, "Get down and party together."

+Adrian Moves to Berlin (2007)

+In Adrian Moves to Berlin, Piper dances to house music in Alexanderplatz.
+Frieze, who named the work No.10 of "The 25 Best Works of the 21st Century", stated that "It’s a piece about self-determination, the terrible power of spectatorship, the mystery of historical consciousness.
+Most of all, it’s about letting go."